Azure/terraform-azurerm-avm-res-network-networkinterface/examples/add_to_application_gateway_backend_pool/README.md

 <!-- BEGIN_TF_DOCS -->
 # Add to an application gateway backend pool

-This shows how to create a network interface and add it to an existing application gateway backend pool.
+This example shows how to create a network interface and add it to an existing application gateway backend pool.

 ```hcl
 terraform {